 The hours generally followed are modified to some extent for butchers, hairdressers and motor car shops, e.g., motor car shops may remain open until 10 p.m. on Friday nights.
 Other shops have only partly restricted trading hours, and these include booksellers' and newsagents', fish and oyster, fruit and vegetable, and cooked meat shops.
-Petrol shops which may be open at prescribed times on every day of the week (including Sunday) may have extended hours of trading granted by permit, whilst bread, pastry and confectionery shops and flower shops may be open at any time.
+Petrol shops which may be open at prescribed times on every day of the week (including Sunday) may have extended hours of trading granted by permit, whilst bread, pastry and confectionery shops, flower shops, and retail plant nurseries may be open at any time.

-Recent extensions to trading hours permit shops selling caravans, trailers and boats to remain open until 10 p.m. on Friday nights and 6 p.m. on Saturdays.
+Extentions made to trading hours now permit shops selling caravans, trailers and boats, to remain open until 10 p.m. on Friday nights and 6 p.m. on Saturdays.
 Dry cleaners' shops may now open at 7 a.m. instead of 8 a.m.